armanadd01/react-edu-sipmle-web-client/README.md

-# DU Farewell Concert bands list
+# ArmanEnt Education Site

-This project deployed on [netlify: https://elated-benz-b34faa.netlify.app/](https://elated-benz-b34faa.netlify.app/).
+This project deployed on [netlify: https://hardcore-hermann-30946d.netlify.app/](https://hardcore-hermann-30946d.netlify.app/).

 ##

 In the project src folder user can find a component folder, Here some short description or details of those folders

+### `App.js`

+In `App.js` file you can see the Router of this website.
+I just simply rename the `BrowserRoter as Router` and I use Header Component before the `Switch` and footer after the `Switch` for show in all pages.I use `Navlink` instant of a tag for load the data without loading the site

 ### `Header`

-In Header Component, site details added. user can fiend here Two main header div.
-One is `top-header` and `header-menu` `top-header` contain Header information like "The porupose of this project total Budget of the concert and a short text about project"
+In Header Component, site details added. user can fiend here Two Services header div.
+One is `top-header` and `header-bottom` `top-header` contain Header information like "The porupose of this project total Budget of the concert and a short text about project" and `header-bottom` contain site logo and navigation bar and search

-### `Main`
+### `Services`

-In Main component lots of thing added here.
+In `Services` component lots of thing added here.
-In this component all the  `JSON` data fetched here by using `useState` and `useEffect` A handler function added.
-This function can handle a button under the single-band section, which user can find on `Band` component.
-This Main component pass data to both `Band` and `Cart` component.
+In this component all the  `JSON` data fetched here by using `useState` and `useEffect` This Services component pass data to `Service`.
-On `return` of data I returned `Band` component data under the hood of band-container by using `.map` method and pass a unique key, pass full Array of Object and pass  handleAddToCart function.
-And also under the hood of cart-container I pass an Array for `Cart` component.
+On `return` of data I returned `Service` component data under the hood of Service-container by using `.map` method and pass a unique key.

-### `Band`
+### `Teacers`

-This `Band` component is one of the main component of this projects here user shaw all the data.
+This `Teachers` component is one of the Services component of this projects here user shaw Teacher/trainer information.
-And also in this component I added a button.
-Which get data from `Main` component.
-When user click on that button cart data will updated
+This Component can .map an array and pass data to `Teacher` component.

-### `Cart`
+### `About`

-**Note: When user clicked on `Add This Band` , Cart data will update !**
+**Note: In `About` Section you can see the about details and also can see the teacher component**

-This `Cart` component is on of the main interactive part of this project.
-When a user clicked on `Add This Band` button user can shaw 3 data updated
+This `About` component can show up the About data and Teacher data as well. user can shaw 3 data updated
-:one: Total Band data
-:two: Total amount
-:three: And at last a list of added band

-for listing the band I use `.map` method.
-Because Cart data itself an Array.
+for icon  I use `FontAwesome` .
+And for Css I use `React-Bootstrao` and I also added some custom css.

 ## Thanks Giving